Helping Disciples become Disciple Makers

 Jesus made disciples and Paul encouraged Timothy to make disciples.
 This is the consistent theme of the NT.
 Paul encouraged Timothy to be part of four generations of disciples and the process can go further.

-Here is a sheet which can help us begin to think about multiple spiritual generations (download in Word)
+Here is a sheet which can help disciples begin to think about multiple spiritual generations (download in Word)

-Use the Seven Question Process to form community and grow as disciples:
+Use the Seven Question Process to form community and grow as disciple-makers:

+Use them in your own quiet time in the scriptures.
 Begin a first group.
-Model the seven question process a couple times, then invite each member of the group to facilitate a couple times.
+Model the seven question process a couple times, then invite each member of the group to facilitate and coach them to grow comfortable and effective as small group facilitator.

 Praying for friends and others...

-Download image or PDF.
-Other supports for your prayers for those you care about are here.
+Please download as image or PDF.
+Other support for your prayer for those you care about are here.

 Go:

-Prayer-walk an area regularly (your block or apartment, park or shopping mall).
+Prayer-walk the same area regularly (your block or apartment, park or shopping mall).
 Greet those you meet.
 Seek to engage in conversation.
 Serve and pray for those who respond.

 Deepening Conversations: